davidvrba/Apache-Spark-Structured-APIs/README.md

 * Basic level in Python or Scala programming language

 For more information about the training you can contact directly the lecturer via <a href="http://www.linkedin.com/in/vrba-david" target="_blank"> LinkedIn</a>.

-Data for the training are downloaded from the [Stack Exchange database](https://archive.org/details/stackexchange).